zencart/documentation/content/user/admin_pages/tools/developers_tool_kit.md

 - All files

 Most of the time, searching through **All Files** will give the best and most reliable result.

+You can also search through Configuration Settings, and even do quick edits to configuration values.

 ### Searching for text